Latest Blogs

 Why not use a funny game to start your next class?

-It was great having Patricia Everaert hosting a fantastic hands-on Classroom session during the EAA Annual Congress at Espoo, Helsinki.
+It was great to see Patricia Everaert holding a fantastic hands-on Classroom session during the EAA Annual Congress at Espoo, Helsinki.
 We left the room with several ideas and readily-available tools to use in our accounting courses, that will certainly make learning more engaging, novel, surprising and exciting!
 More specifically, to have a look at the DUGA tool, you can go to www.duga.castars.net and register.
-Add the code 590de1 and you can start playing…
+Add the code 590de1 and you can start playing some…

 Anastasia Kopita